ReyHaynes/react-redux-web-native/README.md

 `react-native` requires you to have the proper emulators installed for your targeted operating system.
 Check out the [React Native docs at Facebook](https://facebook.github.io/react-native/docs/getting-started.html) to get the install instructions.
 Make sure to use the instructions under the "Building Projects with Native Code" tab.

 (Optional) `npm` is installed with node but I recommend `yarn` package management.
 Instruction to install Yarn [can be found here](https://yarnpkg.com/en/docs/install).

+### Issues / Gotchas

+###### Testing
+Unfortunately, since the testing environments are different for native and web, and there's no real way for jest to interpret the difference from web and native renders, any testing you would like to do must be done within `__tests__/<native/web>`.

 ### Additional Options